sargentogato/Tetris-sg/README.md

 * Down
 * To rotate the piece press **Space bar**

 When you lose the game will reset again.
-For the moment there aren't any level.
-The obtained point are not stored.
+For the moment there aren't levels or points.

 **by Sargentogato**